FAQ

 I’m an RTLS integrator and we like OMLOX.
 What should we do?

 Tell us what you need and where current solutions fall short.
-Try components as they become available.
+Try the published components.
 Share requirements, use cases, and integration pain points.

-If you already use an OMLOX hub (or have your own implementation), you do not need to replace it.
-Federation and compatibility are valid paths, and you can still benefit from other Open RTLS components such as mapping and tooling.
+If you already use an OMLOX hub, or have your own implementation, you do not need to replace it.
+Federation, compatibility layers, and mapping/tooling reuse are all valid paths.

 I’m an RTLS integrator.
 How can I help?

-Feedback is the most valuable input right now.
+Feedback is the most useful input right now.

 When will the first repositories be published?